kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: PriorityClass

-This annotation specifies how long the [PriorityClass](/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclass) can tolerate preemption by priorities lower than `MinimumPreemptablePriority`.
-It defaults to value 0, means the pod will be preempted immediately that is, no toleration.
-If set to a positive value, the duration will be honored.
-If set to a negative value, the pod can be tolerated forever that is, pods with a priority lower than `MinimumPreemptablePriority` won't be able to preempt.
+This annotation specifies how long the [PriorityClass](/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclass) can tolerate preemption by priorities lower than `preemption-toleration.scheduling.sigs.k8s.io/minimum-preemptable-priority`.
+It defaults to value 0, means the pod will be preempted immediately that is, no toleration.If set to a positive value, the duration will be honored.
+If set to a negative value, the pod can be tolerated forever that is, pods with a priority lower than minimum-preemptable-priority won't be able to preempt.
 This affects scheduled pods only (no effect on nominated pods).

 **The taints listed below are always used on Nodes**